Additional Information on Orientation

 License renewal in the United States has been successful because of good project planning.
 The important features of that planning are an aggressive schedule to complete the process, including the conduct of any hearing, a focus on effective communications, and vigilant efforts to achieve public confidence in the process.

-For planning purposes, NRC estimates that the review of a license renewal application will take 22 months.
-If a hearing is granted, we plan on a 30 month review.
+For planning purposes, NRC estimates that the review of a license renewal application will take 18 months if no hearing is granted.
+If a hearing is granted, the review schedule will be based on the hearing schedule.
 As a result, it is very important for NRC to get as much advance warning as possible from applicants so we can plan on having enough resources to complete their review according to the schedule.
 See NRC Regulatory Issue Summary 2003-02.

-Of particular note, to improve the effectiveness and efficiency of our process, NRC has improved the way we conduct reviews with on-site audits.
+Of particular note, to improve the effectiveness and efficiency of our process, NRC has improved the way we conduct reviews with in-office audits and streamlined the on-site audits.
 The purpose of the improved process is to help NRC review multiple applications at the same time within the established schedule.

 A detailed timeline of the license renewal process is contained in the Fact Sheet on Reactor License Renewal.